SimonEnsemble/multi-fidelity-BO-of-COFs-for-Xe-Kr-seps/README.md

-- `data` contains simulation input and output files
+- `data`: contains simulation input and output files
-- `benchmarking_sims` contains code and analysis to determine # cycles vs error for GCMC simulations and Henry Coefficients.
+- `benchmarking_sims`: contains code and analysis to determine # cycles vs error for GCMC simulations and Henry Coefficients.
-- `htc_screening` contains code to run and analyze the high-throughput comuptational screening of the COFs in `./data/crystals`.
+- `htc_screening`: contains code to run and analyze the high-throughput comuptational screening of the COFs in `./data/crystals`.
-- `fitting_parameters` contains the scritps used to generate the data used in training the Gaussian Process.
+- `descriptors`: contains the scritps used to generate the data used in training the Gaussian Process.